 The rear round hatch is hitting and it seems damaged.
 The hatch rim coating was coming off randomly.

-There are almost no accessories on the both sides, only wire ropes.
-If there is not coating, it is the quite flat appearance.
+There are almost no accessories on both sides, only wire ropes.
+If there is not a coating, it is the quite flat appearance.

 Painted in gloss black.

 It is the three-color camouflage painting.
-In reference to a painting manual of Tamiya, I blew a small pattern by air brushing this time.
+About a painting manual of Tamiya, I blew a small pattern by airbrushing this time.

 At first, the base is gloss black, after blowing hair spray lightly, I use the Creos aqueous hobby color.
 I scratched off the aqueous colors randomly for rust and pell of the painting.